tusharad/Reddit-Clone-Haskell/haskread-platform-ui/README.md

 ## Haskread platform UI

-The UI of Haskread application.
+The UI of HaskRead application.

 ### Tech Stack